CoreumFoundation/coreum/x/asset/ft/spec/README.md

  - Global Freeze
  - Whitelist

-# Interaction with bank module, introducing wbank module
+## Interaction with bank module, introducing wbank module
-Since Coreum is based on Cosmos SDK, We should mention that Cosmos SDK provides the native bank module which is responsible for tracking fungible token creation and balances for each account.
-But this module does not allow anyone to create a fungible token, mint/burn it, and also does not allow for other features such as freezing and whitelisting.
+Since Coreum is based on Cosmos SDK, We should mention that Cosmos SDK provides the native bank module which is responsible for tracking fungible token creation and balances of each account.
+But this module does not allow any public to create a fungible token, mint/burn it, and also does not allow for other features such as freezing and whitelisting.
 To work around this issue we have wrapped the `bank` module into the `wbank` module.

 In `wbank` module we wrap all the send related  methods of the `bank` module and intercept them with `BeforeSend` and `BeforeInputOutput` functions provided by `assetft` module.
-This allows `assetft` module to inject custom logic into interceptor functions and reject some transaction if whitelisting or freezing criteria are not met.
+This allows `assetft` module to inject custom logic into interceptor functions and reject some transaction if whitelisting or freezing criteria are not met, or apply other features such as BurnRate.

 This structure allows to reuse the code provided by Cosmos SDK, and also reuse the infrastructure that the community provides (e.g explorers and wallets).
-And it also leads to the fact that some of the information regarding fungible tokens will exist in the `assetft` module and some in the `bank` module.
+But it also leads to the fact that some of the information regarding fungible tokens will exist in the `assetft` module and some in the `bank` module.
 For example, if you want to query for frozen balances of a fungible token, you need to query the `assetft` module but if you want to get the total supply, you must query the bank module.

 In a nutshell, `assetft` module interacts with `wbank` which in turn wraps the original `bank` module.

-# Token Interactions
+## Token Interactions
-## Issue
+### Issue
 Coreum provides a decentralized platform which allows everyone to tokenize their assets.
-Although the functionality of fungible token creation and minting is present in the original `bank` module of Cosmos SDK, it is not exposed to the end users, and it is only possible to create new fungible tokens via either the governance or IBC.
-The Issue method described here, makes it possible for everyone to create a fungible token and manage its supplies.
+Although the functionality of fungible token creation and minting is present in the original `bank` module of Cosmos SDK, it is not exposed to end users, and it is only possible to create new fungible tokens via either the governance or IBC.
+The Issue method described here, makes it possible for everyone to create a fungible token and manage its supply.
 When the issuer issues a token, they specify the initial total supply which will be delivered to the issuer's account address.

 All the information provided at the time of issuance is immutable and cannot be changed later.